Boy, 13, dies after getting trapped in a storm drain during East Coast flooding

 MOUNT AIRY, Md.
-(AP) — A 13-year-old boy died after he was trapped in a storm drain in Maryland during heavy rainfall and flooding on the East Coast, officials said.
+(AP) — A 13-year-old boy died after he was trapped in a storm drain in Maryland during heavy rainfall and flooding on the East Coast that also led to rescues from cars that were submerged in floodwaters, officials said.

 People tried to rescue the boy, but the water pressure was too strong and kept pushing him further into the pipe, he said.
 After the rain slowed, they were able to free him, but it was too late, Alexander said.